Pinching-Antenna Systems (PASS): A Tutorial: Fundamentals of PASS

 For continuous activation, each PA is mounted on a slide track that is installed along with each waveguide.
 Hence, the location of each PA $m$ along the waveguide parallel to the $x$-axis satisfies the following conditions:

 where $x_{\max}$ and $\Delta_{\min}$ denote the maximum deployment range and the minimum spacing of PAs, respectively.
 From a hardware perspective, each PA requires a linear actuator (e.g., servo or stepper motor), position sensor, and real-time control logic.
-This approach provides the highest spatial resolution and enables fully differentiable optimization.
-However, compared to discrete activation, the required closed-loop actuators introduce latency, mechanical wear, and increased control complexity.
-Hence, continuous activation is best suited for slowly varying environments, such as indoor communications, automated manufacturing, and industrial internet-of-things (IIoT) systems, where beam tracking precision outweighs speed.
+Compared to discrete activation, the continuous activation method provides the highest spatial resolution and enables fully differentiable optimization, but the required closed-loop actuators significantly increase activation latency and control complexity.
+In mobile scenarios, mechanical/electronic delay to adjust PAs' locations may cause outdated configurations under fast channel variations.
+Hence, continuous activation is best suited for slowly varying environments, such as indoor communications, automated manufacturing, and industrial Internet of Things (IIoT) systems, where beam tracking precision outweighs speed.